RyanS974/RyanS974/525/homework2/REPORT.md

 Here is the report broken into four sections: embeddings, bias, classification, and reflection.
 The embeddings section will discuss the embeddings that I used, the bias section will discuss the bias that I found, the classification section will discuss the classification that I did, and the reflection section will discuss what I learned from this assignment.

+Generative AI statement: I mainly use generative ai as a reference and dictionary of sorts.
+I lookup functions, classes, libraries, etc, and also get example usages of them, in regard to the reference aspect.
+The dictionary aspect, or encyclopedia of softs, is usage learning about concepts, or clarifying concepts.
+I try to be more on the vague side in prompts, not seeking direct solutions, but seeking to understand the concepts or how a library works programmatically.

 # Embeddings

 Other than the standard two embeddings of CBoW and skip-gram, I also used the GloVe embeddings for on of the other options, and the FastText Wiki News embeddings for the last option.
 I used the gensim library to download the embeddings, and then used the embeddings in the same way as the other two embeddings.